Safety Compliance & Risk Management Program

 OSHA regulations and ANSI standards require suitable fall protection and suspended maintenance equipment on all buildings.
 Listed below are just a few of the specifics addressed within these standards.
 Complying with these standards will reduce the liability and risks to the building owners, property management and the service companies working on their properties.

-- OSHA and/or ANSI I 14.1 require independent suspension line and safety line anchorages as a minimum wherever building facades must be maintained.
+- OSHA Regulations require independent suspension line and safety line anchorages as a minimum wherever building facades must be maintained.

-- OSHA and/or ANSI I 14.1 also require the maintenance contractor to tie back any portable suspension equipment that they might bring to the roof.
+- OSHA Regulations also require the maintenance contractor to tie back any portable suspension equipment that they might bring to the roof.

-- OSHA and/or ANSI I 14.1 require anchorages to be capable of supporting 5000 pounds ultimate load.
+- OSHA Regulations require anchorages to be capable of supporting 5000 pounds ultimate load.

-- OSHA and/or ANSI I 14.1 require fall protection or suitable anchorages any place workers are exposed to fall hazards of 4 feet or more.
+- OSHA Regulations require fall protection or suitable anchorages any place workers are exposed to fall hazards of 4 feet or more.
 Parapets of less than 42 inches in height require fall protection.

-- ANSI I 14.1 requires that anchor spacing should not exceed 12 feet.
+- Anchor spacing should not exceed 12 feet.

 Additional Information Sources